How does instant cameras work

 Instant cameras work by capturing an image on a photosensitive film or paper.
 Once the photo is taken, the film passes through a series of rollers inside the camera.
 These rollers spread a developer chemical across the film, initiating the development process.

-See also Best instant camera for outdoors
+See also Best instant film camera ever

 The developer chemical reacts with the light-sensitive particles on the film, causing the image to appear.
 The rollers then evenly distribute the developer chemical, ensuring the image develops uniformly.